 7. Product Quantities

-For each product you are buying or selling, detail the quantity on the commercial invoice.
+For each product, that you are buying or selling, detail the quantity on the commercial invoice.
 This will ensure the correct duties are calculated on your shipment.

 8. Product Value